opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Building Trust
 - **Definition and Importance**
-  - Automated audits provide transparent and verifiable records of compliance and performance.
+  - Automated audits provide transparent and verifiable records of compliance and performance[^4].
   - Importance: Builds trust with stakeholders, including customers, regulators, and partners.
 - **Implementation**
   - Use blockchain technology for immutable audit trails.